cryptopanter/Btc-signature-check/README.md

 Here you can convert your pubkey into Bitcoin address or vice versa: https://bitcointools.site/tool/address-to-pubkey

 The public key can only be used to receive funds, and the private key is used to sign transactions to spend the funds.
 There is a mathematical relationship between the public and the private key that allows the private key to be used to generate signatures on messages.
 This signature can be validated against the public key without revealing the private key.

+Elliptic curve multiplication is a type of function that cryptographers call a “trap door” function: it is easy to do in one direction (multiplication) and impossible to do in the reverse direction (division).